Jac0912/Note/Toefl/sentence.md

 We need therefore to know how much the climate can vary of its own accord in order to interpret with confidence the extent to which recent changes are natural as opposed to being the result of human activities.

-# 2. 俚语
+# 2. argot
 Though it's a long shot.
 尽管希望渺茫。

-# 3. 写作
+# 3. writing
-## 3.1. 简单句
+## 3.1. simple sentence
-1. Moden technology has rapidly changed our way of life.
+1. Modern technology has rapidly changed our way of life.
 2. Online education is gradually becoming an efficient way of learning.
 3. Good time management can effectively improve learning efficiency.
 4. Robot may completely replace certain jobs in the future.